ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_DB_lib.rst

 .. _43_DBeaver_table:

    .. figure:: img/43_DBeaver_table.png
+      :width: 300px

       DBeaver - choose the suitable table.

 7. A new register on the right side with the table will appear

 .. _44_DBeaver_Properteries:

    .. figure:: img/44_DBeaver_Properteries.png
+      :width: 300px

       DBeaver - Editor will open on the right side.

 8. Mostly the "Properties" register will open at first.
 Change to the "Data" register.
 An overview of all already added components will be shown there.
 (In this case no component is still existing in the table.)